BlebBleb/BlebBleb/README.md

 Pronouns:she/they

-As of February 2022, I have no projects at the moment but I am open to suggestions you can contact me at abbysdeveloper@gmail.com.
+As of February 2022, I have no projects at the moment but I am open to collab you can contact me at abbysdeveloper@gmail.com.

 I currently know Java,Python JScprit & TypeScript.